Frequently Asked Questions: Seekers

 Are you a native Spanish speaker?

-Although I was born here in the U.S., Spanish was my first language.
-I learned English by the time I was four years old.
+Spanish was my first language, although I was born here in the U.S. I learned English by the time I was four years old.
 I’m fluent in both Spanish and English and speak both languages every day.

 Do you provide translation services?